MikhailTsaritsyn/safecpp/README.md

 2. There can be only one mutable reference to the object
 3. But not both at once

-`BorrowChecker` class provides APIs for mutable and immutable reference borrowing.
+`AccessManager` class provides APIs for mutable and immutable reference borrowing.
 Each of those has three options:

 1. **Failing**.
 If the attempt violates the rules, `null` is returned instead of the actual reference.